 Volatile stock markets are risky enough.
 Do not take further risks by getting greedy.
 Forget about pursuing hot stock tips or chasing the latest IPO.
 Your retirement accounts are not the place to take chances.
 They are the place for sustained, steady asset growth.

 If you are already retired and living on your retirement assets, it is a good idea to move money out of stocks during volatile times.
-Keep enough money in savings accounts, certificates of deposit and short-term bond funds to meet your income needs for a year or so.
+Keep enough money in savings accounts, certificates of deposit and short-term bond funds to meet your income needs for a year or longer.
 That way you will not be forced to sell stocks when the market is down.
 It is better to plan ahead so you can sit tight and ride out any market storms.